UiL-OTS-labs/ZEP-Niloofar-Hashemzadeh-Auditory-Identification/README.md

 * Prof. dr. Hugo Quené
 * Anne van Leeuwen MA

+## Pseudo randomisation
+Stimuli are build up out of pairs.
+Each pair either carries a negative or a positive type of critical word.
+Randomisation is such that there are never more than 3 pairs in a row with the same type of critical word.

 ## Installing and starting
 * Download and install zep (1.12) [here](http://beexy.org/zep/wiki) for either Windows OS or a Debian based Linux OS.